The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 - Sole Proprietorship - is a common choice for small businesses.
 In this case, the business entity makes no legal distinction between the company and the business owner.
 So, the entire income of the company goes directly to the owner.
 At the same time, the business owner is also responsible for any debts, losses, or liabilities.

-- Partnership - this business structure has the same characteristics of a sole proprietorship except of having multiple partners or business owners.
+- Partnership - this business structure has the same characteristics of a sole proprietorship except for having multiple partners or business owners.
 As the owners, they keep the pre-tax income and are responsible for any losses.

 - Corporation - shields owners from personal liability for their debts, and profits are distributed to shareholders rather than received directly.

-Note 2: Keep in mind that by choosing sole proprietorship, you can simply use your social security number as your EIN.
+Note 1: Keep in mind that by choosing sole proprietorship, you can simply use your social security number as your EIN.

 Register for taxes